thegworld/gtx-browser/docs/gpu/gpu_testing.md

 ## Running the GPU Tests Locally

-All of the GPU tests running on the bots can be run locally from a Chromium build.
+All of the GPU tests running on the bots can be run locally from a GTx Browser build.
 Many of the tests are simple executables:

 *   `angle_unittests`